Blog Post | Jun 01, 2025

 Materials:

-8-10 Different Balls: Approximately 1”-2” (Golf, Steel, Ping Pong, Wooden, Gum, Bouncy, Wiffle, Styrofoam, Small Tennis), PVC pipe, gutter sections, landscaping pipe, wooden trim, birdseed bags, 2 x 4 blocks cardboard tubes, cardboard boxes, and masking tape
+8-10 Different Balls: Approximately 1”-2” (Golf, Steel, Ping Pong, Wooden, Gum, Bouncy, Wiffle, Styrofoam, Small Tennis), PVC pipe, gutter sections, landscaping pipe, wooden trim, birdseed bags, 2 x 4 blocks cardboard tubes, cardboard boxes, masking tape, and a stopwatch

 Questions to ask: